 Before doing any of this, you want to know that you’re barking up the right tree, so here are some telltale signs that your RAM might be having issues:

-- your PC keeps crashing
+- PC keeps crashing

-- problems accessing files
+- Problems accessing files

 mdsched.exe, then hit Enter.
 Restart the computer when prompted, and it will boot to the Diagnostic tool.

 If the memory diagnostic doesn’t bring up any errors, but you’re still convinced that RAM might be an issue, then you may well be right, and it’s worth trying this more detailed tool to find out.
-This long-lived tool was once used mainly for PCs with 32-bit processors (hence the ’86’ in the name), but these days is just as useful at testing memory on more recent 64-bit machines.
+This long-lived tool was once used mainly for PCs with 32-bit processors (hence the ’86’ in the name), but these days it’s just as useful testing memory on more recent 64-bit machines.

 Download MemTest86, selecting the “Image for creating bootable USB Drive” option (or CD if you want to be old-school about it).

 Extract the ZIP file to your hard drive, then double-click the “imageUSB” file to open the image creation tool.
 (You’ll need a USB flash drive you don’t mind wiping for this.)

 Select the USB drive to be processed in Step 1 of the tool, then the current location of the “memtest86-usb” file in Step 3.
 (It’ll be where you extracted it earlier.)

 Finally, in Step 4, click the “Write to UFD” button.
 Once it’s done, reboot your PC, and it will boot to MemTest86.